puppetlabs/puppet-resource_api/README.md

 ### `puppet device` support

-To connect to a remote resource through `puppet device`, you must call a `transport` class through a device shim.
-For example, the `device` class will be passed through to `transport`:
+To connect to a remote resource through `puppet device`, you must call a `transport` class through a device shim to maintain compatibility with Puppet Resource.

+A `device` class is created that Puppet Resource will call, however this will inherit from the `transport` class which will contain the following methods (as detailed in the [Resource API specification](https://github.com/puppetlabs/puppet-specifications/tree/master/language/resource-api#transport)):
+* `initialize`
+* `verify`
+* `facts`
+* `connect`

+For example, the `device` class will be a pass through to `transport`:

 ```ruby
 # lib/puppet/util/network_device/device_type/device.rb